timescale/docs/promscale/send-data/opentelemetry.md

 Collector.
 OpenTelemetry Collector converts OTLP metrics to Prometheus remote write protocol metrics.

+## Configure Promscale Connector
+Promscale listens to OTLP traces on the port you specify in the `tracing.otlp.server-address` parameter, the default port is `9202`.
+Promscale listens to Prometheus metrics on the port you specify in the `web.listen-address` parameter, the default port is `9201` when you start the Promscale Connector.
+For more information about configuring Promscale Connector, see [Promscale CLI reference][promscale-cli].

 ## Send data using the OpenTelemetry Collector
 Although you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.
 We recommend that you use OpenTelemetry